20210822_180440.jpg

 Leading with empathy and following up with logic to help facilitate change.

 I am a dually Licensed Mental Health Counselor and Licensed Marriage and Family Therapist serving adults of all ethnicities, genders, sexual orientations, relationship structures, and abilities.
-My practice as a therapist includes techniques from various modalities including intersectional feminist theory, cognitive behavioral therapy, systemic therapy, person-centered therapy, brainspotting, and rational emotive behavioral therapy, in conjunction with a social justice lens.
+My practice as a therapist includes techniques from various modalities including Intersectional Feminist Theory, Cognitive Behavioral Therapy, Systemic Therapy, Person-Centered Therapy, Brainspotting, Tholáge Neuropsychotherapy, Psychodrama, Internal Family Systems, and Rational Emotive Behavioral Therapy, in conjunction with a social justice lens.
+And modalities that I use with partners and couples includes the previous techniques mentioned as well as techniques from Gottman and Emotion-Focused Therapy.
 I am a Black and Afro-Latina queer cis woman, intersectional feminist, social justice advocate, and a proponent for sex-positivity.

 When we meet, you are likely to find a transparent, empathetic, humble, charming, and relatable individual.
 My uniquely intersecting identities allow me to connect with and help my clients navigate a plethora of identities and life struggles; by creating a safe space, I help clients explore what is distressing them without the need to explain the intricacies of the identities that they inhabit.
 My office is a judgment-free zone and I invite my clients to unpack whatever they need to in session.
 I believe that all of my clients are experts on themselves.
 When we collaborate in therapy, together we will find the best possible strategies that empower clients to improved mental health.

-I earned my Masters of Arts in Rehabilitation and Mental Health Counseling as well as a Graduate Certificate in Marriage and Family Therapy from the CACREP accredited top-ranked program at the University of South Florida.
-And I hope to pursue a PhD in clinical sexology in the near future.
+I earned my Masters of Arts in Rehabilitation and Mental Health Counseling as well as a Graduate Certificate in Marriage and Family Therapy from the CACREP accredited top-ranked program at the University of South Florida in 2020 and 2021 respectively.
+And I have currently been accepted to complete a Graduate Certificate in Sex Therapy at the University of Michigan, Ann Arbor.